 If you have bulimia, you may binge to reduce stress and ease anxiety.

 The symptoms of bulimia may look like other medical problems or mental health conditions.
-Always consult a health care provider for a diagnosis.
+Always talk with a healthcare provider for a diagnosis.

 Blood tests may be done to check overall health and nutritional status.

 Early treatment can often prevent future problems.
 Bulimia, and the malnutrition that results, can affect nearly every organ system in the body.
 Bulimia can be deadly.
-If you suspect bulimia, consult a health care provider for more information.
+If you suspect bulimia, talk with a healthcare provider for more information.

 Bulimia is usually treated with both individual therapy and family therapy.
 The focus is on changing your behavior and correcting any nutritional problems.

 Therapy looks at the link between your thoughts, feelings, and behaviors.
 The therapist will explore the patterns of thinking that lead to self –destructive actions and help change that thinking.